Absolute continuity of Bernoulli convolutions for algebraic parameters: Absolute continuity of Bernoulli convolutions

 In the rest of the section, we aim to verify the condition in this proposition for the Bernoulli convolutions $\mu_{\l,p}$ with parameters that satisfy the hypothesis of Theorem \ref{th:main}.
 To this end, we will show that

 for all $r$ small enough under the hypothesis of the theorem.
 Summing this for $r=2^{-n}$, we clearly satisfy the condition in Proposition \ref{pr:Garsia} proving Theorem \ref{th:main}.

-In Section \ref{sc:HER} we introduce the condition $k$-HE for probability measures on $\R$.
+In Section \ref{sc:HER}, we introduce the condition $k$-HE for probability measures on $\R$.
 This condition is designed in a way to ensure that the convolution of two $k$-HE measures satisfies $(k+1)$-HE.
 The proof of this will be a direct application of Theorem \ref{th:high-entropy-convolution}.

 We will also see that $k$-HE for sufficiently large $k$ depending on $r$ will imply \eqref{eq:polydecay}.
-At this point it will be left to show that we can decompose $\mu_{\l,p}$ as a convolution of sufficiently many measures each of which satisfies $0$-HE.
-This will be done in Section \ref{sc:LER} using Theorem \ref{th:low-entropy-convolution}, the separation between the points in the support of $\mu^{(\l^l,1]}$ and the estimates of \cite{BV-entropy}*{Theorem 4} for the entropy $h_{\l,p}$ of the discrete random walk.
+At this point it will be left to show that we can decompose $\mu_{\l,p}$ as a convolution product of sufficiently many measures each of which satisfies $0$-HE.